lextm/jekyll-theme-chirpy/_posts/2006-9-21-news-hardquery-final-source-is-available-now.md

 Because I have to modify NAnt script again to build a source package, this time the source package comes a little bit late.
 But now it is there.

 Some big changes take place in this new version, so after reading some portions of code you will see the differences.
-I could not make a Developer’s Guide in a few months as there is a lot to say in it, so whenever you want to make a plus of your own, the source code of other pluses surely helps.
+I could not make a Developer's Guide in a few months as there is a lot to say in it, so whenever you want to make a plus of your own, the source code of other pluses surely helps.
 <!--more-->